Ahmedirfan786/PHP/README.md

 # PHP
-In this repositry i will upload all my cphp class tasks :)
+In this repositry i will upload all my php class tasks :)